-- A. Occupational Safety and Health Act (OSHA) record of injuries. - B. Employee Retirement Income Security Act (ERISA) record of pensions. - C. The Immigration Reform and Control Act (IRCA) of 1986 requires verification of status forms to I-9 forms should be kept for three (3) years after the person is hired or for one (1) year after employment is terminated, whichever is later.
+- A. Occupational Safety and Health Act (OSHA) record of injuries. - B. Employee Retirement Income Security Act (ERISA) record of pensions. - C. I-9 forms should be kept for three (3) years after the person is hired or for one (1) year after employment is terminated, whichever is later.